Can I switch energy supplier if I owe money in the UK?

 Follow these steps to reduce the chance of a failed switch and to stay protected if you’re behind on payments.

-1. Confirm your meter type: credit meter or prepayment.
+1. Confirm your meter type: credit meter, smart meter or prepayment.
 This affects the rules and whether DAP could apply.

-3. If you have a credit meter: if debt is close to £500, ask for an affordable plan to reduce it, and pay enough to get under the limit where possible.
+3. If you have a credit meter: if older debt is near £500 per fuel, ask for an affordable plan to reduce it and pay enough to get under the limit where possible.

-4. If you have a prepayment meter: ask about DAP and what weekly deduction would apply.
+4. If you have a prepayment meter: ask both suppliers about DAP, confirm the debt is within £500 per fuel, and check the weekly deduction.
 Request this in writing if you can.

-5. Run a whole-of-market comparison: use the form above to see suitable tariffs and potential savings.
+5. Run a whole-of-market comparison: use the form above or our quote tool to see tariffs that beat the July 2026 cap.

 6. Start the switch and keep records: save emails, screenshots, and any objection reason you receive.